romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 <em>An **example** will make it clearer:</em>

-Let’s say the Development Team completes <em>50 points per sprint</em> and <em>each sprint takes 15 days</em>.
+Let’s say the Development Team completes <em>about 50 points per sprint</em> and <em>each sprint takes 15 days</em>.
 If you want to know when will a particular User Story be finished, all you need to do is to count the number of story points that are above it, plus its own story points.
 Let’s say <em>User Story X has 160 points above and it has 8 points itself</em>.
 This means that it will be finished in 168 story points.
 Since in each sprint the team is completing approximately 50 points and since team estimates are consistent, the story you are looking for will be finished in about 4 sprints time, <em>which means 2 months.</em>

-The same process can be applied to know when will the whole project be finished, just taking the last User Story you have in the backlog for the calculations explained before.
+The same process can be applied to guess when could the whole project be finished, just taking the last User Story you have in the backlog for the calculations explained before.

 ## Conclusion

-Although there is no silver bullet in software estimation, with this management approach you will get time estimates without asking for them; you will keep team morale high, avoid burnout and improve productivity.
+There is no silver bullet in software estimation.
+However, if you need to prepare marketing actions or respond to a customer, you will probably need at least a rough idea of delivery dates.
+Following the management approach described in this article, you will get time estimates without asking for them; you will keep team morale high, avoid burnout and improve productivity.
 Besides, you will be able to automatically forecast the impact of changes in the timing of the project.

 This solution contributes to improve business-engineering relationship, improve software quality and reduce costs in the long-run.
 Besides, if you involve customers in the process, customer understanding and trust may improve considerably, making it easier for both parties to deal with change, preventing many deadline-related conflicts.